UltraInstinct0x/dingboard-clone/README.md

 ## Implemented
 - image segmentation (use first button, then click on part you want to segment)
   - clientside both encoder + decoder of MobileSAM using ONNX.
-  - WEBGPU, change to cpu in Canvas.tsx if you dont have lol (also remove '/webgpu' in import).
+  - uses WEBGPU by default, fallback to CPU if not available (slow)

 ## TODO
 - inpainting